Carmine Chiappetta

-Carmine Soel Chiappetta (born 9 March 2003) is a Swiss professional footballer who plays as a forward for Swiss Challenge League club Schaffhausen on loan from Winterthur.
+Carmine Soel Chiappetta (born 9 March 2003) is a Swiss professional footballer who plays as a forward for Swiss Super League club Winterthur.

 Club career

 A youth academy graduate of Basel, Chiappetta made his professional debut on 21 November 2020 in a 2–1 league defeat against Young Boys.

 On 20 January 2022, Chiappetta was loaned to Winterthur until the summer of 2023.
 On 14 April 2023, Wintherthur exercised the option to make the transfer permanent and signed a long-term contract with Chiappetta.

 On 27 December 2024, Chiappetta agreed to join Schaffhausen on loan for the remainder of the 2024–25 season.

 International career

 Chiappetta is a current Swiss youth international.